HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/disableManagedPages.md

-# How to enable or disable managed pages on HCL Digital Experience
+# How to enable or disable managed pages on HCL DX

 ## Applies to